Thunderbird is one of the most popular email programs available on Linux.

-If you are going to use Thunderbird on Linux, but do not plan to use it on macOS, you still need to download it.
+If you are going to use Thunderbird on Linux, but do not plan to use it on macOS, you still need to download it on macOS.
 This is because the easiest way to migrate from Address Book, Mail and possibly Calendar on macOS to Thunderbird on Linux is to first use Thunderbird on macOS to import everything and then copy your profile folder from macOS over to Linux.
 Have a look at this page to learn more about Thunderbird profiles.
 It is not possible to directly import your email account settings from macOS Mail, so you have to enter those manually.
-The easiest way to do this is simply to have both programs open at the same time and copy the information from Mail to thunderbird.
+The easiest way to do this is simply to have both programs open at the same time and copy the information from Mail to Thunderbird.

 Thunderbird has got extensions, which means that it is possible to make it even more useful.
 The most popular extension is Lightning, which adds a calendar tab to the program.
 This is a good option if you do not want to use a separate calendar program on Linux.
 Lightning can both import calendars from macOS Calendar and sync with CalDAV calendars online such as Google Calendar, Owncloud calendars etc. You can also install further extensions to make it sync with Microsoft’s Exchange calendars and mail (Outlook).
+As of 2018, Lightning is now built into Thunderbird and you no longer need to install it separately.

 Importing email from macOS Mail to Thunderbird on macOS